soft-eng-practicum/ggcmaps/CONTRIBUTING.md

   1. Before setting up Grunt ensure that your npm is up to date by running `npm update -g npm` (this might require `sudo` depending on your system)
   2. To get started you need Grunt's command line interface (CLI) globally.
 Again you my need `sudo` to run `npm install -g grunt-cli`
   3. Now after you install the project dependencies you will be able to run `grunt`
+  4. Navigate to the filepath containing the project and run npm i to install grunt and all needed dependencies to the project

 ### Setting Up Sass